bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/clz32.md

         return clz(~integer);
     }

-Further, this technique could be extended to create jumpless "Count Trailing Zeros" and "Count Trailing Ones" functions as seen below.
+Further, this technique could be extended to create jumpless “Count Trailing Zeros” and “Count Trailing Ones” functions as seen below.
 The `ctrz` function below fills in all the high bits with the lowest filled bit, then negates the bits to erase all higher set bits so that clz can then be used.

     var clz = Math.clz32;
     function ctrz(integer){ // count trailing zeros